lbke/ssr-theory/readme.md

 renderer(req)=res
 $$

 A request is a set of attributes.
+It's the HTTP request, but also the information that can be derived from it (current user, the slug of the article the user wants to read...).

 A result is a rendered template.
 Like a text with blanks, whose blanks have been filled.
 The template could be a React component, or a template written in more classical language, like EJS, PUG, PHP...